Arpan550/Data-Structures/README.md

-# Data-Structures
+# Data Structures in C

-A data structure is a particular way of organizing data in a computer so that it can be used effectively.
+This repository contains fundamental data structures implemented in the C programming language.